 How to Make Baked Sticky Rhubarb Pudding

-- Preheat your oven to 350°F (175°C).
-Lightly grease an 8×8-inch baking pan.
+- Preheat the oven to 350°F (175°C).
+Lightly grease an 8×8-inch baking dish with non-stick spray and set aside.

 Helpful Tips